 TIP #7: Once the interview is complete, be sure to end your interview session in order to view the coding replay of your session.

-Next, learn more about conducting interviews on CodeSignal:
+Learn more about conducting interviews on CodeSignal in this article:

 Questions?
 Email email@example.com.